VOLTTRON/volttron/docs/source/core_services/messagebus_refactor/RabbitMQ-Overview.rst

     #.
 Direct - Here, the message is routed to a queue if the routing key of the message exactly matches the binding key of the queue.

     #.
-Topic - Here, the message isbind the queue  routed to a queue based on pattern matching of the routing key with the binding key.
+Topic - Here, the message is routed to a queue based on pattern matching of the routing key with the binding key.
 The binding key and the routing key pattern must be a list of words delimited by dots, for example, "car.subaru.outback" or "car.subaru.*", "car.#".
 A message sent with a particular routing key will be delivered to all the queues that are bound with a matching binding key with some special rules as

         '*' (star) - can match exactly one word in that position.
         '#' (hash) - can match zero or more words